cbhua/swat-preprocess/README.md

 - `script/`: preprocess in script format
 - `src/`: source code of tools

-## 📖 How to use
+## 📖 How to start

+**Step 0.** Before everything, please follow the `data/README.md` to get the dataset file.
+This may take one or two days.

 **Step 1.** [Clone]() or [Download]() this repository.

-**Step 2.** Run `notebook/swat-2015-info.ipynb` to get a basic idea about the dataset.
+**Step 2.** Check `notebook/swat-2015-info.ipynb` to get a basic idea about the dataset.
 More details are included in the notebook.

-**Step 3.** Run `notebook/swat-2015-process.ipynb` to preprocess the dataset.
+**Step 3.** Check `notebook/swat-2015-process.ipynb` to preprocess the dataset, including normalization, format transformation, spectral residual, simple anomaly detection, etc. More details are included in the notebook.

+**Step 4.** Check `notebook/swat-2015-dataset.ipynb` to check generated torch dataset.
 More details are included in the notebook.

-**Step 4.** Run `notebook/swat-2015-dataset.ipynb` to check generated torch dataset.
-More details are included in the notebook.
+You can also use the `src/swatset.py` to do that.

-**Step 5.** Use scrpts in your project to get dataset preprocessed.
+**Step 5.** Freely use scrpts in your projects!

 ## 📋 Examples